illinois-cs241/illinois-cs241.github.io/regrade_test.md

 ## Manual Testing

 In the event that our code becomes hard/impossible to test externally, we allow the option to do a manual test.
-Meaning that you have to provide a sequence of testing steps in your `README.md` and any expected output files committed to your svn.
+Meaning that you have to provide a sequence of testing steps in your `README.md` and any expected output files committed to your github.
 Please try to refrain from doing this because this increases the tournaround time for getting your test approved.
 In addition, you'll have to write ~3-4 paragraphsish (see below) justifying the test.

 ## Submission/Tournaround